 And, as you might imagine, share prices were more stable back in that era.
 It is only in recent years since the introduction of the IRA and 401(k) that we were seeing wild swings and share prices.
 I believe this can be directly traced to the increased number of little people playing the market and moreover people feeling they need to make it big in a hurry in order to fund their retirement.

 My mother's time was also the before the Internet.
 So the idea of swapping stock tips online or going to websites which discuss strategies for buying and selling stocks was just alien.
-Today, there any number of sites you can visit where people cheer-lead the idea that you should churn your investment account to cash in on great bargains and deals, most of which are spurious.
+Today, there any number of sites you can visit where people cheer-lead the idea that you should churn your investment account in order to "cash in" on great bargains and deals, most of which are spurious.
 The idea you can beat the market has always been a dream, but in general it's been a false dream.